-Instead of protesting in front of the parliament building, this group of protesters has decided to bring the demonstration to Governor Sergio Cabral's doorstep.
+For the past few months protesters in Brazil have taken to the streets to oppose the government and its mega-spending on FIFA World Cup projects.
+A new group of protesters in Rio de Janeiro is trying a different approach—called Occupy Cabral.
+Instead of protesting in front of the parliament building, this group has decided to bring the demonstration to the doorsteps of Governor Sergio Cabral.
 Occupying the front steps of his palace, the demonstrators are for the most part quiet.
-But they do get passing cars to honk their horns in order to annoy the neighbors and Governor Cabral.
+But they get drivers who pass by to honk their horns – annoying the neighbors and Governor Cabral.